-If you don’t have an extra room in your home, you can set up a temporary studio space in the corner of your living room or bedroom.
+If you don’t have an extra room, you can set up a temporary studio space in the corner of your living room or bedroom.

-It would be best to have all the supplies and materials you need within reach to work quickly and efficiently.
+Having all the supplies and materials you need within reach would be best to work quickly and efficiently.

-Get your space well organized so that everything is easy to find and within reach.
+Get your space organized so everything is easy to find and within reach.

-Set up your easel, desk, or table in a comfortable way for you to work in.
+Set up your easel, desk, or table comfortably for you to work in.